Why B2B Marketing Channels are Vital

 So which digital marketing channels provide the most bang for your digital marketing buck?
 Well, that varies based on what you want to achieve.
 And of course, no one option is a silver bullet.
 You’ll need to find the right combination that aligns with your goals and resources.

-No matter how strong your tactical skills, no digital marketing channels will truly deliver results without high-quality data and engaging content.
+No matter how strong your tactical skills are, no digital marketing channels will truly deliver results without high-quality data and engaging content.
 We’ll discuss which channels help you achieve specific goals, and how to improve your digital marketing results by integrating various channels with other methods.

 Email marketing: the most affordable, scalable of digital marketing channels

 When it comes to ROI, email marketing packs a powerful punch.
 According to one popular report, every $1 spent on email marketing generates $38 in revenue, and 59% of marketers say it’s their biggest source of ROI.
 That makes it one of the most lucrative among all digital marketing channels.

 Those numbers are staggering on their own, but they’re even more impactful when you consider that email has been declared a dead channel several times over the years.
 When social media gained dominance, marketing thought leaders said prospects wouldn’t want to engage with brands via email.
 Plus, years of spammy, spray-and-pray email marketing gave audiences email fatigue.

 But the reality is different, especially for B2B marketers.
-Email hasn’t died; it’s grown more sophisticated.
+The email hasn’t died; it’s grown more sophisticated.

 Why email generates high ROI

 Email marketing enables you to cast a wide net with limited resources.
 It requires thoughtful preparation, targeting, and creative legwork up front, but sales and/or marketing automation software makes it easy to run ongoing programs with minimal manual effort.
 And once you’ve created an automation sequence for these particular digital marketing channels, the process of replicating and tweaking it for different segments is relatively simple.

-The sheer volume of automation systems and ESPs on the market give marketers and sales leaders plenty of options to choose from to suit their budget, further increasing the potential to maximize ROI.
+The sheer volume of automation systems and ESPs on the market gives marketers and sales leaders plenty of options to choose from to suit their budgets, further increasing the potential to maximize ROI.

 How sales and marketing can truly harness the ROI of email marketing